exAphex/p2pmanager/README.md

 # P2PManager

-P2PManager provides an overview of your p2p investments at a central place.
+P2PManager provides an overview of your p2p and crypto investments at a central place.

 ## Supported Platforms

+### P2P

 - GetIncome
 - Bondster